ARTICLES

 What Is All Saints' Day?

 All Saints' Day is a Catholic celebration on November 1st dedicated to honoring all of the saints.
-While most saints have their own feast days on the Catholic calendar, it is not always practicable to observe all of these dates.
-Instead, most Catholics select All Saints' Day to commemorate all of the saints.
+While most saints have their feast days on the Catholic calendar, it is not always practicable to observe them all.
+Instead, most Catholics select this special day in November to commemorate all of them together.
 Some of the European countries that commemorate this day are Portugal, Spain, Malta, Italy, France, Belgium, Luxembourg, Catholic parts of Germany, Slovenia, Croatia, Hungary, Slovakia, Austria as well as the United States, a few Latin American countries and England.
-Although in Mexico All Saints' Day is celebrated on November 2nd, the final purpose of the celebration is the same.
+Although in Mexico All Saints' Day, otherwise known as 'Dia de los Muertos' is celebrated on November 2nd, the final purpose of the celebration is the same.

-All Saints' Day is also a time to remember the saints who aren't canonized or who aren't in Heaven.
+All Saints' Day is also a time to remember the saints who aren't canonized or who aren't in heaven.
 Some saints are known solely to God in the Catholic tradition.
-Because they do not have their own holidays, they are recognized on All Saints' Day.
 This celebration, which centers around a large feast, has been part of the Christian tradition since the Roman Empire.
 It is, in fact, tied to the Western celebration of Halloween.

 Because it was the eve of the celebration, the day before All Saints' Day is known as All Hallows Eve.
-Today, we simply refer to this as Halloween.
+Today, people simply refer to this as Halloween.
 Despite their pagan origins, these holidays have been absorbed into Christian culture.
-All in all, the first of November is All Saints' Day.
-This year, commemorate this ancient event by learning about its history and traditions from around the world.
+This year, commemorate this ancient, historical, and symbolic day by learning about its history and traditions from around the world.

-When Is All Saint's Day and a Little Historical Background on This Special Day
+A Little Historical Background of This Special Day

-Though this is the day of the official feast, the actual festivities last a total of 3 days.
-It starts on All Hallows Eve or Halloween which is on October 31.
-The actual day of saints' commemoration is November 1.
-The last day is November 2, which is known as All Souls' Day.
+Though November 1st is the day of the official feast, the actual festivities last a total of 3 days.
+It starts on Halloween and lasts until November 2nd, which is known as All Souls' Day.
 In the Catholic tradition, November 1 and 2 are days to remember the deceased.
 While Halloween is the American version of the Catholic prayer days, many people recognize the historical significance of All Hallows Eve.
 Now on to the history of this commemorative day!

 Even if you are not a Christian, the history of All Saints' Day is fascinating.
 It has a distinct connection to American pop culture and Halloween, and it has a global following.
 It is still associated with Catholic funeral rites and practices today.
-All Saints' Day originated in the fourth century.
-As the Romans persecuted Christians in greater numbers, they created their own holidays to honor the victims and saints they admired.
+It originated in the fourth century when the Romans persecuted Christians in greater numbers.
+Here, they created their own holidays to honor the victims and saints they admired.
 However, it was not declared a feast until the seventh century by Pope Boniface IV.

-All Saints' Day evolved as Christianity spread over the world.
+The special day evolved as Christianity spread over the world.
 It has now been modified to various cultures, traditions, and people.
-On November 1, everyone has their unique way of remembering the deceased.
+Beautifully, everyone has their unique way of remembering the deceased.

 Why Do People Celebrate All Saints' Day?

-Finally, this celebration (together with All Souls' Day) stems from the belief that the living are linked to those in Heaven.
+This celebration (together with All Souls' Day) stems from the belief that the living are linked to those in heaven.
 It is vital in Christianity to remember the deceased, especially those who were faithful during their lifetimes.

 Candles lit for saints that have passed